Ldyouh/Goeh001/README.md

 # Goeh001
 first_Pro

 I am new to programming.
-This is my first.
+This is my first project.